aoberoi/opentok-titanium/documentation/index.md

 ### Connecting to a Session

 In order to connect to a session, we must first create a Session object and then use it to connect.
-In order to configure this we need an [API Key](http://www.tokbox.com/opentok/api/tools/js/apikey), a [Token](http://www.tokbox.com/opentok/api/tools/js/documentation/overview/token_creation.html), and a [Session ID](http://www.tokbox.com/opentok/api/tools/js/documentation/overview/session_creation.html).
+In order to configure this we need an [Account](https://dashboard.tokbox.com/signups/new).
+Then find your API Key on the [Dashboard Projects](https://dashboard.tokbox.com/projects) page.
+Lastly, generate a ***Session ID*** and a corresponding ***Token*** as use them to create and connect to a [Session](session.md#session) as seen below.

 ```javascript
 var CONFIG = {